manweile/BTFM/Sketch1/README.md

 1.1.0 Added mega shield and capacitive touch shield.
 1.0.0 Basic prototype, mega2560, RN-52, RN-52 speaker output attenuator, Si4713 on breadboard to prove concept is viable.

+### Planned Versions

+1.5.2 Add BAL RN-52 Library and 2nd logic level shifter breakout to enable hardware use of library 1.5.3 Add touch screen UI buttons to use BAL RN-52 Library 1.5.4 Add song metadata display to UI

 ## IMPORTANT ARDUINO IDE SETUP

 The Arduino AVR Board Library has a known bug in versions greater than 1.82: